 FAQ

-• Why are my chocolate crinkle cookies flat?: If your cookies are starting to spread too much when baking and are flat, you can place the sheet pan in the freezer for about 10 minutes before baking.
+If your cookies are spreading too much in the oven and are flat, place the sheet pan in the freezer for about 10 minutes before baking.
 This will help re-solidify the butter so they will stay nice and tall.

-• Can I freeze chocolate crinkle cookies?: You can freeze your crinkle cookies.
-Place them in a freezer ziplock bag and store in the freezer for up to 3 months.
+Yes!
+Place baked cookies in a freezer ziplock bag and store in the freezer for up to 3 months.

 Chocolate Crinkle cookies